-All children are required to have a physical exam within 30 days of enrollment or submit a record of a physical exam completed within the last year prior to enrollment.
-TB test results or physician's assessment of TB risk factors, conducted within the last year prior to enrollment, must be submitted within 30 days of enrollment.
+All children must have a current physical exam within 30 days of enrollment.
+The exam must have been completed within the last year and have TB test results or physician's assessment of TB risk factors.
 Failure to comply with these health requirements may result in exclusion.
 All children in a CAPC program will follow the Early and Periodic Screening, Diagnosis and Treatment Schedule (EPSDT) for physical exams and TB thereafter.